Toše Proeski: Death

 During the early morning of 16 October 2007, at approximately 6:20 am, Proeski died in a car accident on the Zagreb–Lipovac highway near Nova Gradiška, Croatia.
 He was a passenger along with his manager Ljiljana Petrović in a Volkswagen Touareg driven by Georgi Georgievski.
-The Touareg crashed into the back of a truck and then into the median barrier, killing Proeski instantly, crushing the third vertebrae of his neck, although the truck sustained no damage.
+The Touareg crashed into the back of a truck and then into the median barrier, killing Proeski instantly, crushing the third vertebrae of his neck; the truck sustained no damage.
 Proeski was asleep in the front passenger seat at the time of the crash.
+He was 26 years old.
 Of the other two passengers, only the driver suffered serious injuries (head trauma).

-Proeski's body arrived at midnight in Skopje by helicopter of the Macedonian army, and was transported by car to his home town of Kruševo.
+Proeski's body arrived at midnight in Skopje by helicopter of the Macedonian Army, and was transported by car to his home town of Kruševo.
 Grieving citizens gathered to pay their last respects at the airport and also in Macedonia Square.
-The Embassy of the United States of America, the USAID and the Diplomatic mission of the European Union published official statements on the death of Toše Proeski.
-17 October was pronounced a national day of mourning in Macedonia.
-The three days following his death were pronounced days of mourning in the City of Kruševo.
+The Embassy of the United States of America, the USAID and the Diplomatic mission of the European Union published official statements on Proeski's death.
+17 October was declared a national day of mourning in Macedonia.
+The three days following his death were pronounced days of mourning in Kruševo.

-After his death, the government of the Republic of Macedonia, gave him the title "Honorable citizen of Macedonia".
+After his death, the government of the Republic of Macedonia gave him the title "Honorable citizen of Macedonia".